 The first of these acts was the Stamp Act.
-The Stamp Act was passed in 1765 and was arguably the most controversial legislation passed by British Parliament leading up the American Revolutionary War.
-The colonies ignited and organized the Stamp Act Congress in which many leaders from the 13 original colonies appeared and gave their opinions on the matter.
-It was during the Stamp Act Congress that Patrick Henry delivered his great speech that ended with the famous line, “Give me Liberty or Give me Death.”
-The Stamp Act was repealed by British Parliament.
+The Stamp Act was passed in 1765 and was arguably the most controversial legislation passed by the British Parliament leading up to the American Revolutionary War.
+The colonies ignited and organized the Stamp Act Congress, in which many leaders from the 13 original colonies appeared and gave their opinions on the matter.
+It was during the Stamp Act Congress that Patrick Henry delivered his great speech that ended with the famous line, "Give me Liberty or Give me Death."
+The Stamp Act was repealed by the British Parliament.

 In 1767, the British Parliament passed the Townshend Acts.
 The Townshend Acts was written up by Charles Townshend and imposed a tax on paper, glass, paint, and other common items that were imported.
 The taxes were almost invisible and were small compared to what those in the mother country were paying.
-Nevertheless the colonists became infuriated and groups such as the Sons of Liberty began to protest these acts.
-They boycotted British goods which began to hurt many British merchants.
+Nevertheless, the colonists became infuriated, and groups such as the Sons of Liberty began to protest these acts.
+They boycotted British goods, which began to hurt many British merchants.
 Boycotts became so passionate that the British sent troops to Boston in 1768.
-In 1770 the British guards, fearing for their lives, fired into a mob of colonists in an event that became known as the Boston Massacre.
-Three years later the Sons of Liberty organized the Boston Tea Party.
+In 1770, the British guards, fearing for their lives, fired into a mob of colonists in an event that became known as the Boston Massacre.
+Three years later, the Sons of Liberty organized the Boston Tea Party.

 Parliament rescinded the Townshend Acts for a short period and eventually passed the Intolerable Acts.
-These acts were directed to punish the colonies and force them to submit, but it had unintended consequences.
+These acts were directed to punish the colonies and force them to submit, but they had unintended consequences.
 The British placed Thomas Gage as the commander-in-chief of British troops in North America and was instructed by King George III to enforce royal authority on its colony.
-On September 1, 1774 Gage sent an expedition to secure and remove ammunition in an event that became known as the Powder Alarm.
-The provincial militia began to muster and Gage realized that he was greatly outnumbered.
+On September 1, 1774, Gage sent an expedition to secure and remove ammunition in an event that became known as the Powder Alarm.
+The provincial militia began to muster, and Gage realized that he was greatly outnumbered.
 He sent for reinforcements from England.
 The mother country was able to spare 400 marines.

 The Beginning of the American Revolutionary War

-The British routed the militia at Lexington and marched towards Concord where they were pushed back.
+The British routed the militia at Lexington and marched towards Concord, where they were pushed back.
 Francis Smith and Lord Percy were able to save their men from the onslaught of fire from the militia and minutemen.
 The British limped back to Boston and were then surrounded and put under siege.
 Thomas Gage was bottled up.